Nissan Cima: Fourth generation (F50; 2001)

-In August 2010, Nissan announced that it had stopped the production of both the Cima and President, which share the same chassis.
-The two models needed safety upgrades to comply with the latest safety regulations, but lackluster sales showed that the company would not be able to recoup costs.
-In light of Nissan stopping development on a Cima/President successor, the Fuga has become the flagship in its lineup.
+In August 2010, Nissan stopped production of both the Cima and President, which shared their chassis.
+The company's analysis noted that both models would require significant safety upgrades to comply with the latest safety regulations, while sales could not support the associated redevelopment costs.
+The Fuga thus became Nissan's flagship.

-When the Fuga assumed the role as flagship sedan of Nissan Japan August 2010, it became the first time that Nissan didn't sell a premium luxury V8 sedan in Japan since 1964; the Fuga's North American cousin, the Infiniti M56, is offered with a V8 shared with the Infiniti QX56.
+When the Fuga assumed the role as flagship sedan of Nissan Japan August 2010, it became the first time that Nissan didn't sell a premium luxury V8 sedan in Japan since 1964; the Fuga's North American cousin, the Infiniti M56, is offered with a V8 engine shared with the Infiniti QX56.

 Fifth generation (Y51; 2012)

 Nissan revived the Cima nameplate as the long wheelbase version of the Fuga Hybrid.
-Instead of a V8 engine, the HGY51 Cima is a hybrid sedan equipped with the 3.5L V6 hybrid VQ engine with maximum power of 225 kW at 6800 rpm and maximum torque of 350 Nm at 5000 rpm) with an advanced ‘HM34’ electric motor with maximum power output of 50 kW and maximum torque of 270 Nm and high-output lithium-ion battery with a quick charge/discharge function.
+Instead of a V8 engine, the HGY51 Cima is a hybrid sedan equipped with the 3.5L V6 hybrid VQ engine with maximum power of 225 kW at 6800 rpm and maximum torque of 350 Nm at 5000 rpm with an advanced ‘HM34’ electric motor with maximum power output of 50 kW and maximum torque of 270 Nm and high-output lithium-ion battery with a quick charge/discharge function.
 It also comes with Nissan's "Intelligent Dual Clutch Control", a one-motor two-clutch parallel hybrid system, that offers direct response, superb driving feel and low fuel consumption.
 Sales of this flagship hybrid sedan in Japan began May 21, 2012.
 It is a resurrection of a 1960s and 1970s styling trend called "coke bottle styling".

 The reintroduction of the Cima to Japanese customers was done to offer an alternative to Toyota's limousines called the Century and the S210 series Crown Majesta which the Cima is now the direct alternative.

 On April 16, 2014, it was announced that the current Cima will be offered in North America as the Infiniti Q70L beginning with the 2015 model year.
 A few Cimas were exported to other Asian countries such as Singapore by parallel import.

-Nissan announced that production of the Cima will end by Summer 2022.